The Brussels Times

-The Brussels Times is an English-language Belgian news website, and magazine, headquartered at Avenue Louise in Brussels.
-It was founded in 1965.
+The Brussels Times (formerly BXL Connect) is an English-language Belgian news website and magazine, headquartered on the Avenue Louise/Louizalaan in Brussels.
+It was founded in 2013 and is owned by BXL Connect.

-It serves Belgium, particularly covering Belgium and many European countries.
-It originates from The Brussels Times newspaper, which was established back in 1965.
-It is now the largest news outlet targeting the expat community in Belgium.
+The media serves Belgium, particularly covering local and European news.
+It claims to originate from The Brussels Times newspaper, which was established back in 1965.
+It is now the largest news outlet targeting the expatriate community in Belgium.
+The digital website has a soft paywall and the print magazine is sold in shops and available for subscription.

-The media is owned by BXL Connect.

-The digital site has a soft paywall and the print magazine is sold in shops and available for subscription.

 History

-The Brussels Times was founded in 1965 as a broadsheet newspaper.
-In 2014, the media and brand was revived with a new design and strategy adapted for the digital age.
+In 2014, the BXL Connect branded as The Brussels Times with a strategy adapted for the digital age.
 Articles published by The Brussels Times detailing racism or homophobia incidents in Belgium were picked up by PinkNews in 2019, by Anadolu Agency in 2023, and by Maeil Business Newspaper in August 2024.

 Audience

-The Brussels Times covers general news, business, EU Affairs, op-eds, and other topic areas.
-It is today the largest English-language print & digital media in the Benelux.
+The Brussels Times covers general news, business, EU affairs, op-eds, and other topic areas.
+It is today the largest English-language print and digital media in the Benelux.

 The Brussels Times is aimed at EU officials, researchers, development professionals and diplomats based in Belgium.
-According to Binghamton University Anthropology Professor Thomas M. Wilson, its coverage mostly focuses on EU affairs.
-"It has no political affiliation with any party and aims to present the news fairly and offer a wide range of analysis and opinion pieces, both local and global.
+According to Thomas M. Wilson, an anthropology professor at Binghamton University, its coverage mostly focuses on EU affairs.
+"It has no political affiliation with any party and aims to present the news fairly and offer a wide range of analysis and opinion pieces, both local and global."

 The media is also popular with Brussels "influencers", with 32% of MEPs and policymakers surveyed in the EU Media Poll (BCW Global) in 2022 and 2023 saying that they read it and found it influential.

 Magazine

-The Brussels Times publishes a bi-monthly magazine that is sold and distributed to European institutions and embassies across the city, It is sold in over 300 locations in Belgium.
+The Brussels Times publishes a bi-monthly magazine that is sold and distributed to European institutions and embassies across the city.

 The Brussels Times magazine focuses on stories about Brussels and Belgium, covering politics, art, history, food, sport, and other issues.
-It is currently edited by Brussels correspondent at The i, Leo Cendrowicz.
+It is currently edited by Brussels correspondent at The i Paper, Leo Cendrowicz.
 Recent covers of the magazine have been illustrated by Ghent-based Belgian cartoonist Lectr.